-Ask for donations of gently used items people no longer want, then hold a garage sale with profits going back to your cause.
+Ask for donations of gently used items people no longer want.
+Then hold a garage sale with profits going back to your cause.
 Have people over for dinner and a movie, with the theme being related to the cause you care about to raise awareness.
-Instead of peopling bringing a bottle of wine as a hostess gift, as for a $10 donation instead for your cause.
+Instead of people bringing a bottle of wine as a hostess gift, ask for a $10 donation to your cause instead.

 6. Organize it

 Get seed and fertilizer donations from a home improvement store.
-Schedule weekly shifts.
-Train the neighborhood volunteers on gardening essentials.
-Create a produce oasis that transforms communities.
+Next, schedule weekly shifts.
+Then, train the neighborhood volunteers on gardening essentials.
+Finally, create a produce oasis that transforms communities.

 Be a leader and start your own Meetup group or church event.
 See if your alumni organization or work colleagues would participate if you did all the planning.

 Write your message clearly and connect it to everyday events people can easily relate to.
 This will help make your message news-worthy.
 Want to raise money to build a homeless shelter in your neighborhood?
 Then gather stats on how that will positively impact your community.

 Be aware of the timing needed for different media outlets.
 Magazines need longer lead times than online news sites that are updated daily.
 Reach out to and build relationships with journalists.